freifunk-berlin/puppet/README.md

 Puppet is a configuration management tool.
 Please take a look at the [puppet documentation](https://docs.puppetlabs.com/) before you start.

+Currently we migrate to ansible.
+Please add your configuration to the ansible-repository.

 ## Tools

 We use [vagrant](https://www.vagrantup.com/) with